tomkadwill/tomkadwill.github.io/_posts/2019-05-27-glitch-backend-node-api.markdown

 ![glitch-new-project](/assets/glitch-backend-node-api/glitch-new-project.png)

-We don’t need the pre-built application because we are building the application from scratch.
-The first thing to do is delete `public/client.js` and `public/style.css` because they are not required for a backend applicationT.
+We don’t need the pre-built application because we're building the application from scratch.
+The first thing to do is delete `public/client.js` and `public/style.css` because they are not required for a backend applications.

 ### Index page